scorpido74/azure-docs.nl-nl/articles/vmware-cloudsimple/backup-workloads-veeam.md

 ---
-title: Azure VMware-oplossing door CloudSimple back-ups te maken van virtuele workload-machines in een Privécloud met behulp van Veeam
+title: Azure VMware Solution by CloudSimple - Back up workload virtual machines on Private Cloud using Veeam
-description: Hierin wordt beschreven hoe u een back-up kunt maken van uw virtuele machines die worden uitgevoerd in een CloudSimple Privécloud op basis van Azure met Veeam B & R 9,5
+description: Describes how you can back up your virtual machines that are running in an Azure-based CloudSimple Private Cloud using Veeam B&R 9.5
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/16/2019